GabeScott/standard-works-vault/General Conference/1973 April - The True Strength of the Church.md

 So it is with hundreds of thousands in many lands—men and women of capacity and training, of business and the professions, hardheaded, practical men who do things in the work of the world, in whose hearts there burns a silent witness that God lives, that Jesus is the Christ, that this work is divine, that it was restored to earth for the blessing of all who will partake of its opportunities.

-Said the Lord: “Behold, I stand at the door and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.”
-(Rev. 3:20.)
+Said the Lord: “Behold, I stand at the door and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.” ([[Revelation 3.20|Rev. 3:20]].)

 Jesus, speaking to the Jews in the temple, said: “My doctrine is not mine, but his that sent me.

-“If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.”
-(John 7:16–17.)
+“If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.” ([[John 7.16|John 7:16–17]][[John 7.17|]].)

 This is the wonder of this work, that every man may know for himself.
 He is not dependent on the teacher or the preacher or the missionary, except as they might instruct and bear witness.
-As Job declared long ago: “... there is a spirit in man: and the inspiration of the Almighty giveth them understanding.”
-(Job 32:8.)
+As Job declared long ago: “… there is a spirit in man: and the inspiration of the Almighty giveth them understanding.” ([[Job 32.8|Job 32:8]].)

 Each man may know for himself that it is true through the gift of the Holy Spirit, and with as certain an assurance as that the sun will rise in the morning.
 And knowing that it is true, he will be inclined to discipline himself as becomes one who has a knowledge of the meaning and purpose of life, of his great responsibility to his fellowmen, of his responsibility to his family, of his responsibility to God.

-“Learn of me,” said the Lord, “and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.”
-(D&C 19:23.)
+“Learn of me,” said the Lord, “and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.” ([[D&C 19.23|D&C 19:23]].)

 This is “the peace that passeth all understanding,” because it comes not of the mind, but of the Spirit, and “the things of God are understood by the Spirit of God.”